 Scholarships are available to eligible students.
 Scholarships may be used for college-related expenses, such as: tuition, fees, books, supplies, transportation, childcare, rent, and personal expenses.
-Students must apply each semester, be enrolled in at least nine credit hours, and have a 2.5 cumulative grade point average.
-For complete eligibility requirements, see the Financial Aid Officer.
+Students must apply each semester, be enrolled in at least six credit hours, and have a 2.0 cumulative grade point average.
+For complete eligibility requirements, see the Financial Aid Officer in the West Building.